 Hours: Mon-Fri 9am-5pm (On call rota)

-A leading care provider has exclusively partnered with our agency to appoint an exceptional Registered Manager for a children’s residential home in Kent.
+A leading children’s residential home has partnered with our agency to appoint an exceptional Registered Manager for their residential home in Kent.

 We are seeking a proven leader with a track record of managing a Children’s Home rated Good or Outstanding.
 You will be ambitious, values-led, and ready to take full ownership of a home with strong organisational backing and genuine long-term investment.